-He’s also a diplomate of The American Board of Psychiatry and Neurology, and a Fellow of the American College of Physicians and the American Academy of Neurology.
+He’s a diplomate of The American Board of Psychiatry and Neurology, Internal Medicine, and Pain Medicine.
+He is also a Fellow of the American College of Physicians and the American Academy of Neurology.

 Dr. Elzawahry is extremely accomplished and has been recognized with many awards, including the Merit Award of the Florida Medical Association, Wall of Honor Gulf Coast Medical Center, Kenneth M. Viste Patient Advocate of American Academy of Neurology, Bay Medical Center Community Service, and Gulf Coast Medical Center Doctor of the Year.

 Graduated from Troy University with a Masters of Science in Nursing with a 4.00 GPA